yashbhargava1992/stingray/CONTRIBUTING.md

-Contributions from young and old, experienced and inexperienced, are welcome!
+Contributions from everyone, experienced and inexperienced, are welcome!
 If you don't know where to start, look at the open [Issues](https://github.com/StingraySoftware/stingray/issues) and/or get involved in our [Slack channel ](http://slack-invite.timelabtechnologies.com/).
 Please follow the [Astropy contribution guidelines](http://docs.astropy.org/en/stable/development/workflow/development_workflow.html), and the [Astropy coding guidelines](http://docs.astropy.org/en/stable/development/codeguide.html#coding-style-conventions).